Douglasville, GA Spinal Cord Injury Lawyer

 With decades of combined personal injury legal experience, our attorneys at Sherrod & Bernard, P.C., know how to investigate the causes of spinal cord injuries.
 We often work with clients who suffered spinal damages in cases involving:

-- Motor vehicle accidents – The spine can suffer injury in a car crash in many different ways.
+- Motor vehicle accidents – The spine can suffer injury in a car accident in many different ways.
 The spinal column may become compressed or crushed, or a direct impact could cause trauma to the area.
 Even though most car, truck and motorcycle accidents result from the negligence of other drivers, they can also be due to automotive defects such as brakes or tires.

 - Falls – Falls are more serious than many people think.
 When a person slips and falls, they often land on their back, causing trauma to the spinal cord.
 A fall from heights such as at a construction site can also cause serious damage.
 Spinal cord injuries also result from nursing home abuse and neglect.